Ghostik2005/Selfupdater/README.md

   Selfupdater is a small script, wrapping the main bussiness Python-writing application and allows to get the new version of application from different sources.
-After uploading of applocation, Selfupdater reload the main application.
+After uploading of application, Selfupdater reload the main application.
   It works with pure python script and from zip-archived script.

 What do I need?